Western (Wailing) Wall

 A closer detail of the prayers near the wall.
 The visitors push notes into the cracks between the stones, and write requests that they hope will be read by the Divine spirit, and their wishes will be granted.

-You can put your own wish note in the wall: write your own message that will be placed within the stones, using this link.
+You can put your own wish note in the wall: write your own message that will be placed within the stones, using the web page in the links section.

 A closer look at the wall...
 You can notice the hundreds of notes stuck into the cracks on the lower 3 layers.